Home

 Published: The Piper of Hamelin: a fantastic Opera in two acts.
 (London: William Heinemann, 1893.

 64 p.
 Illustrations by Hugh Thomson.)
-Available at the
+Available here or at the Internet Archive. [review]

 The Times (21 December, 1893 - p.8)